Volume 3, Issue 3

 - Training and Outreach Opportunities

 - Contact Us

 April’s issue includes updates in regulatory requirements and guidance on recruitment methods.
 Additionally we report continuing reductions to review turnaround times.

 On January 19, 2017, the US Department of Health and Human Services published the first revision of the federal regulations that govern human subjects (45 CFR 46) since their original publication in 1981.
 These regulations, also known as the Common Rule, have been adopted by sixteen federal agencies including the National Science Foundation, Department of Energy, Department of Defense, and several others.

 Although slated to go into effect in January 2018, the future of the revised regulations is uncertain.
 Due to the new administration’s moratorium on new regulations and the Congressional Review Act, these regulations could still be overturned or repealed.
-The Human Research Protection Program and the Office of Research and Engagement will continue to update the research community as information becomes available.
+The Human Research Protection Program and the Office of Research and Economic Development will continue to update the research community as information becomes available.

 What are the HRPP and IRB doing to prepare for these changes?
 Currently, preparations are limited to the following activities until it is certain the revised regulations will be implemented.